joeltimothyoh/Get-SMARTReport/README.md

 `.\Get-SMART-Report.ps1`

 ## Compatibility
-This script currently only works with Windows.
+Get-SMART-Report currently only works with Windows.